Skip to Content

 How Much Do Drinks Cost on Cruise Ships?
 Menus and Comparisons

-If you’re taking a cruise you may be wondering how much drinks cost on average on a cruise.
 There are a number of factors that affect the prices of drinks and which drinks are included in the cruise fare, the biggest of these being the cruise line that you cruise with.
-That said, most cruise lines have drinks prices that are similar to each other.

-How Much do Drinks Cost on a Cruise Ship?
+How Much Do Drinks Cost on a Cruise Ship?

-On a cruise a beer will usually cost around $7, a glass of wine $10, a cocktail $10, a soda $2.50, and a specialty coffee $4.
-Drinks prices vary between cruise lines and gratuities (tips) may be added on top of the menu price as standard.
+On a cruise, a beer will usually cost around $7, a glass of wine $10, a cocktail $10, a soda $3, and a speciality coffee $4.

-Norwegian Cruise Line$9$10$12$4$3
+Norwegian Cruise Line$3.50$7$9- $13+$10-15+

 As you can see the prices do vary although not very dramatically.

-On some cruise lines like MSC, you’ll find the prices on the menus in Euros (€) and with cruise lines like P&O Cruises, you’ll find that the menu is in Pound Sterling (£).
-With the majority of cruise lines, you’ll find the prices in US Dollars ($) even if the cruise isn’t sailing out of the US.
+With the majority of cruise lines, you’ll find the prices in US Dollars, ($) even if the cruise isn’t sailing out of the US.

-Gratuities Are Added Onto The Price
+Gratuities Are Often Added On To The Price

 It’s important to remember that gratuities may be added to the prices of the drinks on the Menus.
-This is a very common practice and is added by almost all cruise lines.

 The gratuity automatically added to drinks is usually around 15% of the price listed on the menu.